jamesacklin/urbit-webhook/README.md

 # urbit-webhook

-## NOTE: This is a work in progress.
-It is not yet functional.

 A simple webhook server for Urbit.
 It listens for POST requests on `/webhook`, then sends a poke to a Groups channel.

 ## Running